awsdocs/amazon-fsx-lustre-user-guide/doc_source/export-data-repository.md

 In Amazon FSx for Lustre, you can export files and their associated metadata that you have written or modified in your file system to your durable data repository on Amazon S3 at any time\.
 When you export a file or directory, your file system exports only data files and metadata that were created or modified since the last export or since file system creation\.
 Such an export includes POSIX metadata\.

+**Important**
+To ensure that Amazon FSx can export your data to your S3 data repository, it must be stored in a UTF\-8 compatible format\.

 ## Setting the Export Prefix<a name="export-prefix"></a>

 You set the export path, or prefix, when you create your file system using the Amazon FSx console, CLI, or API\.
 The export prefix specifies the path to export changed data and metadata to on your data repository on S3\.
 You can't change the export prefix after the file system is created\.